Jean-François Laguionie

-Jean-François Laguionie (born 10 October 1939 in Besançon) is a French animator, film director and producer of animation.
+Jean-François Laguionie (born 10 October 1939) is a French animator, film director and producer.

 Biography

 Laguionie was originally interested in theatre but his encounter with Paul Grimault gave him the opportunity to learn the techniques of animated film.
 Though they were very close to each other, Paul Grimault and Jean-François Laguionie rarely worked together (though Grimault produced Laguionie's first three shorts).